sofia4cities/sofia4cities/client-libraries/java/README.md

 Java Client Library:
 ============================

+## Compile and use the library:

+To use this library you need to:
+1. Compile the platform, this generates en your local Maven Repository: \com\indracompany\sofia2\sofia2-ssap\5.0.0-SNAPSHOT\sofia2-ssap-5.0.0-SNAPSHOT.jar
+2. Compile the client library, this generates \com\indracompany\sofia2\sofia2-java-clients\5.0.0-SNAPSHOT\sofia2-java-clients-5.0.0-SNAPSHOT.jar
-To use this library add following dependency to your project.:
+3. Add following dependency to your project:
 ```
 <dependency>
 	<groupId>com.indracompany.sofia2</groupId>